KDE/documentation-docs-kdenlive-org/user_interface/monitors.rst

 .. _drag_audio_or_video_into_timeline:

-Drag audio or video only of a clip in timeline
+Drag only audio or video of a clip to timeline
 ----------------------------------------------

 .. versionadded:: 19.04.0